 Like many other children, I was wary of rice pudding.
 I declared I didn’t like it without needing to try it.
 Then I ate Ambrosia rice pudding and learnt the error of my ways.
 Smoother and sweeter than the lumpy concoctions at school, the rice pudding steamed gently in my bowl, adorned with that crucial blob of strawberry jam, which slowly shrinks as you scoop up a morsel with every mouthful.
 The word I repeatedly think of when it comes to Ambrosia rice pudding is ‘creamy’.
 It’s that creaminess which makes it so indulgent.
 After eternity in a tin, what can be in this devilish nectar that makes it taste so good?!

-So, I found these lonely tins of Ambrosia rice pudding and made pancakes.
+So, I found these lonely tins of Ambrosia rice pudding and made rice pudding pancakes.

 It’s not necessarily the natural thought process one has with a convenient, ready-made dessert which just needs to be microwaved to take me to my happy place, but rice pudding is famously made into fritters called frittelle di riso in Italy.
-And they’re not that different from a pancake, are they?
+And, in Denmark they make rice pudding pancakes known as klatkager served with jam and sugar, which is a delicious way to use up any leftovers.

-These rice pudding pancakes are a revelation and I have to say go and make them now!
-They require minimal effort and inside that chewy, pancake casing, they are creamy and melt-in-the-mouth, without a rice pudding lump in sight.
-I piled them up like a chimney and doused them in maple syrup which they obligingly soaked up, the thoughtful pancakes that they are.
+Rice pudding pancakes are a revelation and I have to say go and make them now!
+They require minimal effort and inside that chewy, pancake casing, they are creamy and melt-in-the-mouth, without a lump in sight.
+I piled them up like a chimney and doused them in maple syrup which they obligingly soaked up, the thoughtful rice pudding pancakes that they are.
 Somehow, they all disappeared in a couple of minutes – they simply melted on my tongue.

 Of course, you could make your own rice pudding, it’s actually effortless (be warned: what’s disguised as a recipe is just another tribute to Ambrosia.
 I really should charge them for my PR services).
 For the want of recipe testing, I have now eaten the contents of two tins of rice pudding in two days so I might take a break, but please carry on!